limapedro12/CPD_MatrixMulAndLobby/README.md

 Assignment 2 is a game lobby implementation that allows multiples remote players to connect and automatically creates new games between players.

+For more information, please read the documentation inside each folder.

 Group members:

 1. António Augusto de Sousa (up202000705@up.pt)